-Pigment ink print on matte archival quality paper
+Pigment ink photographic print on matte archival quality paper

 Common name: Large Tolype, Latin Species name: Tolype velleda